In this article:

 Businesses currently using shared short codes can now choose to move to dedicated short codes, 10DLC, or Toll-Free Numbers (TFN).
 Sinch offers all three services and recently detailed the ins and outs of each in this blog post on SMS short codes, long codes, and toll-free numbers.

 There are two other short code types, identified by cost:

 - Premium short codes allow a customer to cover any charges incurred by sending or receiving a text using a unique short code by billing those costs to their mobile cell plan.
 These are mostly used by charities and for donations through a very limited number of approved vendors.

 - Standard-rate Free-to-end-user (FTEU) short codes ensure that any costs associated with sending or receiving short code messages will be covered by the owner of the number, remaining free to the end user.

-What’s cool about short code texting
+Benefits of short code texting

 There are many ways your company can benefit from using a short code:

 - Shorter numbers are easier for customers to remember.